mlochbaum/BQN/running.md

 `genRuntime` can also be run with another BQN implementation (the Node.js one works but takes up to a minute), and plain `./genRuntime` uses your system's `bqn` executable.
 I symlink `…/CBQN/BQN` to `~/bin/bqn` so I can easily use CBQN for scripting.

-CBQN uses the self-hosted runtime to achieve full primitive coverage, and implements specific primitives or parts of primitives natively to speed them up.
-This means primitives with native support—including everything used by the compiler—are fairly fast while others are much slower.
+CBQN has native support for most primitive functionality and falls back to the self-hosted runtime to fill the gaps.
+The most important operations are fast, and it's almost always possible to write code that sticks to them.
+However, some cases, particularly those that deal with multiple axes, are much slower (although still fine for most use cases).

 ### dzaima/BQN